Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ![check comment deleted on website](/documentation/testing/admin_delete_5.png)

-#2 pagination
+#1 pagination

-- as a site user I can view a paginated list of posts By clicking the posts button on the navbar I can view a paginated list of posts, on desktop there are 6 posts per page, 3 in the first row and 3 underneath, there is a next button at the bottom of the page to go to the next page.
+- as a site user I can view a paginated list of posts

+By clicking the posts button on the navbar or the call to action button on the hero image I can view a paginated list of posts, on desktop there are 6 posts per page, 3 in the first row and 3 underneath, there is a next button at the bottom of the page to go to the next page.
 On the next page there is a back button to return to the first page.
 On a mobile device there is one post the full width of the screen but still 6 posts per page and again the navigation between the pages with next and prev buttons.

 ![pagination](/documentation/testing/pagination.png)

 #3 view likes

-- as a site user I can view the number of likes on each post - both logged in and non logged in users can see the number of likes.
+- as a site user I can view the number of likes on each post - both logged in and non logged in users can see the number of likes on the post list page.

 ![view likes on a post](/documentation/testing/view_likes.png)